quickaco/partner-api-design/verify-business-keys.md

-## Verify a Merchants Access Keys
+## Verify a Business Access Keys

-Verifies the validity of an onboarded merchant's access keys.
+Verifies the validity of an onboarded business's access keys.
 This is useful if you need to ensure they are copying/pasting them correctly from their QuickaPay dashboard

 ### URL

-  `/partner/check-merchant`
+  `/partner/check-business`

 ### Method